cppalliance/gecko/README.md

 ```

 ## TODOs

 - Writing developer documentation.
-- Improving the project structure and making a generic interface for adding crawlers.
 - Writing crawler for the remaining libraries.
 - Considering a smarter approach for indexing libraries with unique structures that doesn't necessitate a dedicated crawler.
 - Adding Test.